 One way of managing this scenario with such athletes is to overload a particular muscle (or agonist to antagonist) by supersets with maximum strength exercises within the range of 8 repetitions with little to no rest in between.
 This is then off set with the appropriate mobility and flexibility exercises to correct and ensure postural alignment is achieved according to the individual needs.

-We know that muscle imbalances and postural defects are common when playing a sport where repetitions and overuse of a particular group of muscles or joints is needed, or by incorrectly training in the gym.
+We know that muscle imbalance and postural defects are common when playing a sport where repetitions and overuse of a particular group of muscles or joints is needed, or by incorrectly training in the gym.
 Since such a key part of the Pilates method is focused on postural alignment, any imbalances you can see on your client will become more obvious to you as a teacher and in turn will help you to formulate a program to release the overworked tight muscles and strengthen the weaker ones with asymmetrical exercise.
 This will create a more balanced body and consequently aid the prevention of injuries that might otherwise occur when stress is placed on an unstable structure.
 Again, creating a symmetrical body through practising Pilates exercises, encouraging clear body alignment and focusing on precision and quality of movement will assist the bodybuilder throughout training and on stage.